muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### MLOps with AWS: Train and deploy ML models at scale
+### MLOps with AWS: Automate the pipelines, train and deploy at scale and monitor models
 In this project, I developed an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.

 <img src="images/MLOps6_Muntasir Hossain.jpg?raw=true"/> Figure: ML orchestration reference architecture with AWS

 <img src="images/Sageaker Pipeline5.png?raw=true"/> Figure: CI/CD pipeline with Amazon Sagemaker

 <img src="images/RealtimeInference-Postman4.png?raw=true"/> Figure 5: Real-time inference with the ML model deployed in production.
 A REST API was created by using Amazon API Gateway as an external-facing entry point for the model endpoint.
 The API was tested with Postman (API platform) for real-time inference.